Home News Washington Bridge audit leak prompts calls for an oversight hearing

 Share

-PROVIDENCE, R.I. — Rhode Island leaders are in agreement the recently leaked Washington Bridge audit calls for a second oversight hearing, but differ on how to proceed.
+PROVIDENCE, R.I. — Rhode Island leaders are in agreement the recently leaked Washington Bridge audit calls for a third oversight hearing, but differ on how to proceed.

 Governor Dan McKee sent a letter Wednesday supporting the hearing, two days after legislative leaders announced plans to examine the audit’s findings.